RASHMEET-KAUR15/Himalayan-Expedition-using-SQL/README.md

 *To publish the insights based on the data analysis using MYSql workbench.

-*Analyzing the data and different factors afecting the trecking of various mountaineers should be recorded out.
+*Analyzing the data and different factors affecting the trecking of various mountaineers should be recorded out.

 *In this case study there are four tables peaks(consists of peak details),summiteers(consistes of summiteers details),expeditions(consists of expedition details),deaths(consist of death occur details and its causes).